MAKING THEATRE

 A performance on independence and exile.

-This performance in words, music and images - inspired by Faïza Guène’s novel - marks the French Algerian writer's commitment to leaving traces, defying erasure and making sense of what we inherit.
+This production in words, music and images - inspired by Faïza Guène’s novel - marks the French Algerian writer's commitment to leaving traces, defying erasure and making sense of what we inherit.

 A mother, a French Algerian family, a history for everyone…